 The buses were also a great resource for finding cool and interesting places to go on Martha’s Vineyard.
 We met many locals while riding on the buses.
 They were the nicest people who gave us great suggestions for restaurants, bars, coffee shops, attractions and all kinds of ideas for fun things to see and do.
 We even met Mike Haydn, the Martha’s Vineyard resident who played his guitar on the beach during Jaws’ opening sequence, and he helped us to get our bikes off of the bike rack on the front of the bus!

 The campground is very well kept and quiet and peaceful.
 It’s heavily wooded with a mixture of oaks and pine trees.
 There are a variety of campsites that are available too.
 The campground has 100 Tent Sites, 27 Cabins, 26 Seasonal RV Sites, and 20 Daily or Weekly RV sites.
 We biked all through the campground and saw that the campsites are a good size and heavily wooded.
 We had a beautiful campsite surrounded by pine trees that was secluded and peaceful.

 The campground itself was well organized and the staff was friendly and helpful.
 The camp store sells firewood, food items, and camping accessories.
 The bathrooms, laundry and recreation rooms were all nice and clean.
+There is an area for a community campfire and the campground is perfect for a family vacation with kids.
 Below is a google earth image that shows how wooded the campground is.
 You can’t even see the campsites through the trees.
 And the map also shows the bus stops right at the front of the campground.